0xPolygon/polygon-docs/docs/pos/overview.md

 1. **User initiates transaction**: On the Polygon PoS chain, typically via a smart contract function call.
 2. **Validation by public checkpoint nodes**: These nodes validate the transaction against the Polygon chain's current state.
 3. **Checkpoint creation and submission**: A checkpoint of the validated transactions is created and submitted to the core contracts on the Ethereum mainnet.
-4. **Verification by core contracts**: Core contracts verify the checkpoint's validity, with the added security of fraud proofs.
+4. **Verification by core contracts**: Core contracts verify checkpoint validity
 5. **Transaction execution**: Upon successful verification, the transaction is executed and state changes are committed to the Polygon sidechain.
 6. **Asset transfer (optional)**: If needed, assets can be transferred back to the Ethereum mainnet via the exit queue in the core contracts.
 7. **Cycle reiteration**: The process can be initiated again by the user, returning to step 1.